Minimum Setup • For WordPress on Windows • Clear Interface • Ngrok Sharing

 You can also temporarily disable Smart App Control in Windows Security settings.

 WPronto focuses on simplicity, lightweight architecture and WordPress-first workflow instead of overloaded interfaces and complicated configuration panels.
+Plus, it offers built-in Ngrok sharing for instant client demos.

 Yes.
 WPronto is completely free for personal and commercial use.
 It is distributed under the terms of the MIT License.